MCMi460/monty-hall/README.md

 **THIS MEANS** that you could literally just say *"I'm switching my door"* and choose the same door and you'd have a 17% higher chance of winning than just saying "I'm keeping my choice".
 What the frick.

 I understand that that isn't exactly what that means, but the problem never ceases to mystify me.

+(EDIT: Here's a quick note to mention, and that's that my NEW 'SWitching' method actually just mixes switching and staying, and the average between 33.3% and 66.6% is about 50%, so I didn't prove anything by saying you could choose the same door and get a +17% chance of winning.
+Thanks Ray for explaining this to me!)